feralhotdog/MP2/README.md

  - Naive implementation of MP2 derived from https://github.com/psi4/psi4numpy/blob/master/Tutorials/05_Moller-Plesset/5a_conventional-mp2.ipynb, with alterations to allow for reading input files.
  - Make utility for tracking CPU Time?
  - Make utility for tracking memory usage.
- - Run base level calculations (To Do)
+ - Run base level calculations
  - Libraries for ML utilized to parallelize tensor math.
 (To Do)
  - Reimplementation of code in Bend language (To do)
  - Format memory to read only pertinent integrals as needed (To Do)